palaeoverse/rmacrostrat/README.md

 ```
 ![](man/figures/carbonate_units.png)

 Extensive example usage of `rmacrostrat` is provided in the package vignettes/tutorials.
-These can be accessed via:
+These can be accessed [online](https://rmacrostrat.palaeoverse.org/articles/) or in R via:

 ```r
 browseVignettes(package = "rmacrostrat")